ChatKitty/chatkitty/README.md

-# ChatKitty NPM Package
+# ChatKitty UI, Core SDKs, and examples

-The `chatkitty` NPM package is a powerful tool for integrating chat features into your web applications.
+ChatKitty is a powerful tool for integrating chat features into your web applications.
 It offers a comprehensive set of functionalities that enable developers to create a rich chat experience with minimal effort.
-Whether you're building a messaging app, adding chat to a social network, or integrating customer support chat into your application, `chatkitty` provides all the necessary components to get started quickly and efficiently.
+Whether you're building a messaging app, adding chat to a social network, or integrating customer support chat into your application, ChatKitty provides all the necessary components to get started quickly and efficiently.

 ## Features